Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 ### 1.1 How do you create a basic S3 bucket with Terraform?

-Use the `aws_s3_bucket` resource with at least a unique bucket name and region‑appropriate settings.[web:21]
+Use the `aws_s3_bucket` resource with at least a unique bucket name and region‑appropriate settings.

 ```hcl
 provider "aws" {